Helping mothers before, during, and after bringing a new life into the world is no small undertaking.

 - Remaining unbiased when deciding on care

-Ultimately, it is up to the nurse to ensure that all aspects of a patient’s care are administered in a way that meets her needs.
+Ultimately, it is up to the nurse to ensure that all aspects of a patient’s care are administered to meet her needs.

 As a labor and delivery nurse, you will need to have solid nursing skills to provide care for both the mother and the baby.

-It’s also important that you are knowledgeable about labor and delivery, which can give you the ability to:
+Being knowledgeable about labor and delivery and not being afraid to constantly grow as a nurse, can give you the ability to:

 - Provide personalized care for your patients